 Labeling a cross stitch projects is important - telling who made it, when, etc. Cross stitch project journal tells about a project.

 Needlework guilds, clubs and groups.

 Click for 20+ of the best cross-stitch and needlework pattern maker applications.
-Create your own patterns for cross-stitch or needlework with these free and paid pattern makers.
+Create your own patterns for cross-stitch or needlework with these free and paid pattern generators.